Amatofrancesco99/Gas_consumption-prediction/Presentation/Screenshot/README.md

 # Screenshot

-In this folder you can find all the screenshot used for our presentation
+In this folder you can find all the screenshot used for our presentation.